homeymusic/mami.codi.R/README.md

 ### Uncertainty

-The model is quantized and uncertainty introduced when transforming wavelength and frequency ratios to rational fractions using the Stern-Brocot tree with variance $\sigma^2$.
-In our model, the more we know about the wavelength of a wave, the less we know about its frequency.
+The model is quantized and uncertainty introduced when transforming period and frequency ratios to rational fractions using the Stern-Brocot tree with variance $\sigma^2$.
+In our model, the more we know about the period of a wave, the less we know about its frequency.

 $$\lambda=\frac{2 \pi}{k}$$